graciellehigino/ms_stop_stacking_sdms/manuscript.md

 models.

 ## Going further

 <!---why interactions in SDMs--->
+Spatially structured co-occurrence can be the result of many historical and geographical processes, such as environmental heterogeneity and the similarity of environmental preferences between species [@Bar-Massada2017NonCoo].
+HSMs that account for co-occurrence as a proxy for interactions might wrongly capture these processes as biotic variables.
+An important analysis to be made before going further is at which scale ecological interactions influence the distribution of species.
+Although empirical evidence exists that ecological interactions are important processes on population arrangements in space [CITATIONS] and networks variation can be detected in macroecological scales [CITATIONS], their precise relationship with spatial scale remains unclear.
+Artificial Intelligence tools can help us identify structure on the available data and predict interactions and networks for communities we did not access yet.

 ### Eltonian Noise

+The Eltonian Noise Hypothesis states that the effect of ecological interactions on species distribution is captured at coarse resolution analyses as a covariation with environmental factors [@Soberon2009NicDis].
+This logic reverts as an assumption that always that two given species co-occur, they will interact, which has been demonstrated to be not true [@Blanchet2020CooNot].
+In fact, the contrary is likely to be true: the nature of interactions happening at a given location affects co-occurrence [@Chesson2008IntPre; @Godsoe2017IntBio;
+@Svenning2014InfInt; @Bullock2000GeoSep], and they vary in space and time due to climate change, phylogenetic diversity (addition or extinction of clades in the community, for example)[@Davies2011PhyDiv], population density [@Carnicer2009TemDyn], and many other factors.
+Additionally, analyses of range expansion rates - a common and very important application of HSMs - are intrinsically connected to interspecific interactions at the border of the
+ranges: the expansion tends to be slower when generalists predators are present or when mutualists are absent [@Svenning2014InfInt].

+This hypothesis also seems to find no support when we investigate the betadiversity of links in ecological networks.
+In parasite-hosts systems in Eurasia, it is possible to detect a distinct difference in interactions between shared species in macroecological scale, suggesting an "unpacking" of species when biodiversity is comparatively lower [CHAPTER 1].
+In addition, it is expected that species with bigger ranges of distribution and those that are more generalists would co-occur with a greater number of other species [@Dattilo2020SpeDri], while dispersal capacity of competitive species modulate their aggregation in space and the effect of interactions on their range limits [@Godsoe2017IntBio].

 ### Non-stationarity of interactions and networks in space, time and across resolutions

 ### Why go further?
 Because we can!